gutenbergtools/gutenbergsite/site/help/new_website.md

 ### User interface and user experience issues
 1. OPDS results have a heading, "All Books (sorted by popularity)" regardless of what it is showing.
 Instead this should be something more generic, like, "<title>Project Gutenberg</title>."
 Status: Working on it.
-2. Delay for menus.
-For touchscreens, it's easy to mistakenly trigger a pop-up menu while aiming for another menu or for an input area like Quick Search.
-We intend to introduce a short delay (250-500 msecs) to make unintended pop-ups less likely.
-We found this is how some tablet-based browsers already function.
+2. The "new books" pane at https://www.gutenberg.org has a pop-up tooltip that mentions the title, and we would also like to add the author.
 Status: Working on it.
-3. Font specifications in pages.
-Current CSS sometimes specifies specific fonts, such as Times New Roman.
-Instead, only font families should be specified, such as serif and sans-serif.
-Similarly, sizes are sometimes presented absolutely (such as 16 point), rather than relative (such as 115%).
-These sometimes have hte impact of overriding, or partially ignoring, choices that people make in their browser for font size and legibility, zooming in or out, or other preferences.
-We will be making these display specifications more generic.
-Status: Working on it.
-4. The "new books" pane at https://www.gutenberg.org has a pop-up tooltip that mentions the title, and we would also like to add the author.
-Status: Working on it.
-5. The "new books" pane at https://www.gutenberg.org has a pop-up tooltip that truncates long titles.
+3. The "new books" pane at https://www.gutenberg.org has a pop-up tooltip that truncates long titles.
 Can we improve display, and perhaps just display the whole title?
 Status: Considering.

 ### Search-related issues
 1. UI/Search: Search output order seems random.
 Status: Defer.
 Search is handled by PostgreSQL, and unchanged from the old site.